Aurumaker72/MupenUtilities/README.md

 This is useful for those who don't want to waste time skimming through the movie

 ### Advanced
-You can dump a movie's raw input data to a file.
+Dump a movie's raw input data to a file.

-You can change the raw input value at any frame in a debug menu located under "More" button.
+Change the raw input value at any frame in a debug menu located under "More" button.

+Get the raw input value at any frame in a dialog located under "More" button.

 ## Other
 This program checks for updates